 12. The use of sluices and any tools or equipment other than those specified above is strictly prohibited.
 ‘Sluices’ include any set sieves.
 The users of any such equipment will be treated as trespassers.

 For the 2018 season the fee will be £10 per day per person for a permit.
 Children under 16 free of charge.
-16 – 18 yr olds £5.
+16 – 18 yr olds and concessions £5.
 A 50% discount is applicable if staying in a local hotel or b&b.

 It is in the interests of all concerned that the above rules are observed; otherwise, for reasons of environmental protection, we reserve the right to prohibit permission for gold panning.
 Please see website for any updates on these rules: www.suisgill.co.uk